Dhanush561/Final_project_IS/README.md

 An 'Order' can have multiple 'Item' instances (many-to-many relationship).
 An 'Order is associated with a single 'Customer'.

-The 'init_db.p' script sets up the database schema and enforces these relationships using foreign keys and an association table (`order_items`) for the many-to-many relationship between 'Order' and 'Item'.
+The 'init_db.p' script sets up the database schema and enforces these relationships using foreign keys and an association table ('order_items') for the many-to-many relationship between 'Order' and 'Item'.

 Implementation